King Arthur's School: Description

 The campus includes the Wincanton Community Sports Centre and West Hill Nursery.
 The logo is linked to the Arthurian story of Excalibur, which is also the name of the school magazine.

 In 2017 the community school was rated as inadequate by Ofsted.
 At the end of 2017 the head teacher left amid speculation about a merger with Ansford Academy.

 The school was assisted to restructure by staff from The Gryphon School Sherborne, and in April 2019 formally joined the Sherbourne Area Schools' Trust (SAST).
 SAST was established in June 2017 with seven schools serving the west and north Dorset area, as well as students from south Somerset.

 Academics

-The school had been criticised for its poor performanace: its poor, “ineffective” governance, and lack of support for children with special educational needs.
+The school had been criticised for its poor performance: its poor, “ineffective” governance, and lack of support for children with special educational needs.
 Teachers' expectations of what pupils can achieve had been too low.
-To change this the SMT is working with SAST, and has in place new procedures.
+To change this the SMT is working with SAST and has in place new procedures.

 Secondary education in the United Kingdom is compulsory until the age of 16.
-It is divided into two key stages of 3 and 2 years, or 2 and 3.
+It is divided into two key stages of three and two years, or two and three.
 Students must study the National Curriculum.
 In King Arthur's School, Key Stage 3 lasts three years, Year 7, 8, 9.
 SAST encourages the EBacc qualification: Core subjects are English and Maths, EBacc subjects are Science, Geography, History or French.
-Creative Subjects, Art, PE etc. make up the rest of timetable.
+Creative Subjects, Art, PE etc. make up the rest of the timetable.